nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Copy: Current implementation

-The copy feature is implemented by extracting information of the specified `Person` and then setting it as the content of the user's system's clipboard.
-The copy mechanism is facilitated by `CopyCommand` which extends `Command`.
+The copy feature is facilitated by `CopyCommand` which extends `Command`.
+It is implemented by extracting information of the specified `Person` and then copied into the user's clipboard.
+The clipboard is first accessed by making use of the Java Abstract Window Toolkit (AWT), followed by setting the extracted information as the contents of the clipboard by invoking the `Clipboard#setContents()` method.

 Since the information of a `Person` is required, the `Model#getFilteredPersonList()` operation is invoked to retrieve the specified `Person` and the information is extracted and copied into the user's system's clipboard.